“It’s nice to be important, but it’s more important to be nice.” —Author Unknown

 Here’s why I notice that phrase.
 In my occasional mission trips back to Thailand where I grew up, I’ve picked up a bare smattering of the language.
 But in the Thai New Testament, Jesus addresses this feeble specimen of humanity with a tender colloquialism: luuk uey.
 It basically means “sweet child,” the kind of thing a parent would say to a whimpering child or a toddler.

 In chapter nine of his own epistle, Matthew tells this same story of the paralytic.
 He follows with the story of how Jesus resurrects Jairus’ daughter.
 On the way to do that, He encounters a woman who has experienced twelve years of agonizing menstrual bleeding.
-Even involuntarily – our Savior is so wired for kindness that mercy flows from Him even when He doesn’t know it – He is able to feel sorry for her and to miraculously dry up her issue.
+Our Savior is so wired for kindness that mercy flows from Him even when He doesn’t know it.
+Involuntarily, He is able to feel sorry for her and to miraculously dry up her issue.
 He then heals two blind men.
 Ten minutes later he casts a demon out of a suffering victim.